DevAnonitos/OU-Social-Hub/README.md

 ## <a name="introduction">🤖 Introduction</a>

 <p style="text-align: justify;">
 OU Social Hub is a project aimed at building an online social media platform exclusively for the student community of Ho Chi Minh City Open University.
 This website focuses on developing a platform to share news, announcements, and events from the university.
+The project was conceived with the mission to create a social network community for students, enabling easy access to comprehensive information about official news and events from the university.
 </p>

 ## <a name="tech-stack">⚙️ Tech Stack</a>